ivan-hc/AM/CONTRIBUTING.md

 2. install "AM" and "AppMan" using the guide at https://github.com/ivan-hc/AM#how-to-install-am
 3. submit a [pull request](https://github.com/ivan-hc/AM/pulls)

+### About AI coding assistants
+Authors are responsible for 100% of the code they submit.
+Do not send a patch you cannot explain, and do not send one you have not built and tested yourself.

+Write your own commit messages and Merge Request descriptions.
+Those explain why you are making the change, which is the part a tool cannot know.

+Respond to review comments yourself.
+If you cannot discuss your own patch with a reviewer, it will not be merged.

+Everything in the Legal section applies unchanged.
+You are the one certifying that the contribution can be released under LGPL-2.1-or-later.
+A tool cannot certify that for you.

+Large machine-generated Merge Requests that no human has reviewed line by line will be closed.

 -----------------------------------------------

 ## Want to contribute to the Development Branch and test newer features?